nrfconnect/sdk-nrf/samples/cellular/modem_shell/README.rst

 LED 1 (nRF91 Series DKs)/Purple LED (Thingy:91):
    Lit for five seconds when the current location has been successfully retrieved by using the ``location get`` command.
+LED 2 (nRF91 Series DKs):
+   Indicates the state of the GPIO pin when pulse counting has been enabled using the ``gpio_count enable`` command.
 LED 3 (nRF91 Series DKs)/Blue LED (Thingy:91):
    Indicates the LTE registration status.